ccev/mp-eventwatcher/README.md

 ## Feature: Quest Resets
 There are two different methods to adapt quest scans:
-1. **Quest reschedule**: automatically adjust Quest scan times based on on-going events and then changes your walkerarea values.
+1. **Quest reset**: automatically adjust Quest scan times based on on-going events and then changes your walkerarea values.
 See chapter "Config options - Quest reschedule" and "walker_settings.txt"
-2. **Quest reset**: delete all quests from MAD DB on quest related event changes.
+2. **Quest delete**: delete all quests from MAD DB on quest related event changes.
 See chapter "Config options - Quest reset"

 Both can be used alone or in parallel.

-### Config options (plugin.ini) - Quest reschedule
+### Config options (plugin.ini) - Quest reset
+In section `[Quest Resets]`:
-- `enable_reschedule`: Whether or not to enable auto Quest reschedules
+- `enable`: Whether or not to enable auto Quest reset (reschedule of quest scan).
-- `reschedule_default_time`: The time you want Quest scans to start on normal days
+- `default_time`: The time you want Quest scans to start on normal days.
-- `reschedule_max_time`: Ignore event changes that are later than this for Quest reschedules
+- `max_time`: Ignore event changes that are later than this for Quest reset.
-- `reschedule_check_timeframe`: Defines the hours in which the plugin checks for quest reschedules
+- `check_timeframe`: Defines the hours in which the plugin checks for quest reset.
-- `reschedule_for`: Define event types, which triggers quest reschedules for their start, end or both.
+- `reset_for`: Define event types, which triggers quest reset for their start, end or both.
   - `event community-day` - if you want to rescan quests for every start and end of an event and cday
   - `event:start` - only rescan quests for event starts (my personal recommendation)
   - `community-day event:end` - Rescan quests for cday starts and ends, but only for event ends
   - Available event types are `event`, `community-day`, `spotlight-hour` and `raid-hour`.
 The last 2 are less relevant.
 Most events are of type `event`.

-### Config options (plugin.ini) - Quest reset
+### Config options (plugin.ini) - Quest delete
+In section `[Quest Resets]`:
-- `enable_reset`: Whether or not to enable auto Quest reset by SQL TRUNCATE trs_quest table of MAD database
+- `enable_quest_delete`: Whether or not to enable auto Quest delete by SQL TRUNCATE trs_quest table of MAD database.
-- `reset_for`: Define event types, which triggers quest resets for their start, end or both. see `reschedule_for` for details.
+- `quest_delete_for`: Define event types, which triggers quest delete for their start, end or both. see `reset_for` for details.

 ### walker_settings.txt
 ```